Monika Casey is a”C Plus Single Mom”

 Monika Casey: So the AI Apocalypse and deworming we were talking about earlier, have now taken over your TikTok!

 Jen: Right, so TikTok thinks I am just like-

 Monika Casey: Oh, yeah.
 They’re like, This lady is in it to go down the vortex.

 Jen: Like, I want to see weird things.
 Bring it on.

 Monika Casey: Mine’s boring.
 It’s just like people doing dance videos.

 Jen: There’s a lot of those.
-There’s a lot of dance videos, but no,
+There are a lot of dance videos, but no,

 Monika Casey: I’ve never attempted it.
 I don’t know.
 It would probably take me a week to do it a 30-second dance or something.